Goals, Objectives, Competencies, Activities, and Assessments

 Activity III-A-1(b): Interns apply research knowledge to their practice of psychology as part of their didactic training and supervision.

-Activity III-A-1(c): Interns are given 0-2 hours per week to work on research.
+Activity III-A-1(c): Interns are given up to 2 hours per week to work on research.
 Dissertation research is emphasized in order to help the intern move toward completion of the doctoral degree.

 Activity III-A-2-(a): Didactic training provides interns with the perspective of integration of research into practice as an additional means of informing practice, generating research questions, and continuing professional development.
 Interns will share at least two scholarly articles or other sources that were a direct result of generating answers to assessment or therapy cases.